Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics

 \subsection{Diagnosing Radial Density Falloff}

-The density falloff in the background corona and solar wind is generally radial, i.e., $n_e \propto r^{-c}$ \citep{Saito1970}, with density exponent $c$ decreasing from values of order 10 to 20 in the very low corona \citep{gibstreamwsm,guhawsmhole} where wind flow is subsonic and scale height effects dominate, to the asymptotic value of 2 expected for a constant-velocity solar wind in interplanetary space \citep{parker57}.
+The density falloff in the background corona and solar wind is generally radial, i.e., $n_e \propto r^{-c}$ \citep{Saito1970}, with density exponent $c$ decreasing from values of {order 10 in the first few tenths of a solar radius }{\citep{gibstreamwsm,guhawsmhole} where wind flow is subsonic and scale height effects dominate, to the asymptotic value of 2 expected for a constant-velocity solar wind in interplanetary space \citep{parker57}.
 We note that the fast solar wind is expected to reach its final speed closer to the Sun than the slow solar wind, which continues to accelerate to large distances so that $c > 2$ \citep{bunting_2024}.
 For the range of distances relevant to PUNCH that we primarily consider in this paper, the expected range of variation in $c$ is between $2$ and $4$, e.g., as shown in the observationally-constrained model of \citet{Leblanc1998}, $c \approx 3.35$ at $r = 5 \, R_{\odot}$, and it decreases to 2.30 at $r = 10 \, R_{\odot}$, then to 2.002 at $r = 100 \, R_{\odot}$.
-Using data from {\em Parker Solar Probe,} \citet{Maruca2023} found evidence for solar wind acceleration between 30 and 150 $R_{\odot}$, with an associated density exponent $c \approx 2.26$ in that region.
-One-dimensional turbulence-driven models provide similar ranges, with the full set of ZEPHYR models from \citet{Cranmer2007} and \citet{Cranmer2013} having median values of $c$ of 2.97, 2.47, and 2.07 at $r = 5, 10$, and 100~$R_{\odot}$, respectively.
+Using data from {\em Parker Solar Probe,} \citet{Maruca2023} found evidence for solar wind acceleration between 30 and 150 $R_{\odot}$, with an associated density exponent $c \approx 2.26$ in that region. {One-dimensional turbulence-driven models provide similar ranges, with the full set of models from \citet{Cranmer2007} and \citet{Cranmer2013} having median values of $c$ of 2.97, 2.47, and 2.07 at $r = 5, 10$, and 100~$R_{\odot}$, respectively.}

 Fitting the exponent $c$ to observations has generally required measurements at multiple radial heights in order to measure the slope of the density falloff.
 As we will now show, the polarization ratio $PR$ provides a direct, local measurement of this global property.
 As a parallel with the superparticle analysis, we again consider the relation between COM and the diagnostic provided from white light polarization data.